-At the proposal stage for applicable sponsors subject to COI requirements, if required by the sponsor*, the subrecipient must indicate whether or not it has a COI policy that is consistent with applicable federal requirements.
-OSR confirms or obtains this information through one of the following mechanisms:
+At the proposal stage, if required by the sponsor, the subrecipient must indicate whether or not it has a COI policy that is consistent with applicable federal requirements.

 To have an Investigator at an outside institution follow Northwestern's policy, they will need to be set up in eDisclosure and complete training and disclosure requirements.
 To request this, please email firstname.lastname@example.org with the following information:

 - Date the proposal is due

 NUCOI will create a profile for the person, associate them to the project in eDisclosure so they are listed on the COI Compliance page, and email them asking to complete their requirements.